blamed-cloud/PythonGames/README.md

 #### [-t \<time>]

 The time flag; can also be --time instead of -t.
 This flag is used to set the maximum turn time for the MCTS_Player class.
+The default is 30 seconds.
+Give the AI more time and it (should) perform better, less and it will perform worse.

 #### [-s]